kozit/KsIL/Specification.md

 # Execution Information
 ## Basic Execution Information
 Instructions are separated by 0x00 0xFF 0x00
+Parameters MUST BE AS LONG AS SPECIFIED Below

 ##  Multiple Byte Parameters; how do they work?
 Each non null (0x00) byte is added together.
 So if I said a parameter with length of 4 bytes was [0xFF 0x00 0x00 0x00] the resulting length would be 0xFF or 255.
-This provides a useful way to obfuscate code in many different ways whilst keeping filesize down.

 ## Handling commands (Read (0xFF) & Read Length (0xFE)) that are used instead of absolute values
 When reading parameters, if 0xFF or 0xFE is read as the first byte in any parameter, that command is executed from the current point with the value that is returned being used instead of the command bytecode value.